 Although the more precise mathematical rate of descent calculations can be done, approximating using one of the two rule-of-thumb methods below is sufficient.
 These methods can be used to calculate the approximate rate of descent needed to achieve a typical 3-degree descent angle.

 It is important to learn about the rate of descent formula, the first method of calculating the necessary rate of descent is to use the following equation:

 The resulting number is our approximate descent rate in feet per minute.
 For example, if our groundspeed is 100 knots indicated airspeed (KIAS), and we multiply it by 5, that would equate to a 500 FPM descent rate to achieve a 3-degree descent angle.

 Rate of descent calculation method 2

-Necessary rate of descent for a 3-degree angle can also be calculated with the following formula:
+The necessary rate of descent formula for a 3-degree angle can also be calculated with the following formula:

 Groundspeed/2 + add one decimal place

 After dividing groundspeed in half, add one decimal place to the end of the answer to get your target rate of descent.
 For example, if we take our same 100 KIAS groundspeed and divide it in half, the answer is 50.
 Adding another decimal place to the end provides the same 500 FPM descent rate as method 1.

 How do headwinds and tailwinds impact descent rates?

 As you may realize, descent rates are not static.
 They are based on our groundspeed, and both headwinds and tailwinds impact that groundspeed.
 Our descent rate will be less with a headwind than it will be with a tailwind because our groundspeed is slower with a headwind than a tailwind.